Steve Forbes: Biden's run for president '4 years too late'

 PROGRESSIVE GROUP TAKES AIM AT BIDEN SOON AFTER LAUNCH

-President Trump welcomed Biden into the presidential race through Twitter but warmed him the primary will be "nasty."
+President Trump welcomed Biden into the presidential race through Twitter but warned him the primary will be "nasty."

 "Welcome to the race Sleepy Joe," Trump tweeted.
 "I only hope you have the intelligence, long in doubt, to wage a successful primary campaign.
 It will be nasty - you will be dealing with people who truly have some very sick & demented ideas.
 But if you make it, I will see you at the Starting Gate!"